-The utility should file revised tariff sheets which are consistent with the Commission's vote.
-Staff should be given administrative authority to approve the revised tariff sheets upon staff's verification that the tariffs are consistent with the Commission's decision.
-If revised tariff sheets are filed and approved, the miscellaneous service charges should become effective for connections made on or after the stamped approval date of the revised tariff sheets, if no protest is filed.
+The utility shall file revised tariff sheets which are consistent with this Order.
+The revised tariff sheets shall be approved administratively upon our staff's verification that the tariffs are consistent with this Order.
+If revised tariff sheets are filed and approved, the miscellaneous service charges shall be effective for connections made on or after the stamped approval date on the revised tariff sheets, if no protest is filed.